-If you enjoy the show and want to contribute to our hosting costs, we’d welcome your support on Patreon.
+If you enjoy the show, we’d welcome your support on Patreon.
+It’s only $3 per month and helps us keep the show running.
 You can check it out here: https://www.patreon.com/cameragearpodcast

 Want to send us a question or comment, or just learn more about the show?
 Check out our website at https://cameragearpodcast.com, or email us directly at cameragearpodcast@gmail.com.